Beyond Optics: Are Night Curfews or ‘Corona Curfews’ Effective?

 On 8 April, PM Modi addressed the CMs to discuss the rising COVID cases and called on states to enforce night curfews but rename them ‘Covid Curfew.’

 “I urge states that are enforcing night curfew to popularise it as Covid curfew so that people remain aware about coronavirus.”PM Modi as reported by The Times of India

 He added that, “Corona curfew is helping (governments) educate people and make them aware of the coronavirus.”

 Are Night Curfews Effective?

 FIT speaks to the experts to find out.
 Dr Shahid Jameel, virologist and director of the Trivedi School of Biosciences at Ashoka University, told us in an earlier interview that since vaccinations - even if they would be opened up to all ages - take time, some form of lockdowns were inevitable.

-He explained that lockdowns have an immediate effect; so, they can help curb this wave.
+He explained that lockdowns have an immediate effect and so can help curb this wave.

 “Limited lockdowns are inevitable, although night and weekend curfews are of little help and more for optics.”Dr Shahid Jameel, virologist

-He added that night curfews could, in fact, worsen the COVID-19 situation, as it may lead to overcrowding during the day as people scramble to finish their tasks.
-Only with other restrictions, like closing non-essential shops, working from home when possible, restricting capacity or closing restaurants, malls, and theatres can we enforce social distancing and reduce the transmission.
+He added that night curfews could in fact worsen the COVID-19 situation, as it may lead to overcrowding in the day as people scramble to finish their tasks.
+Only with other restrictions, like closing non-essential shops, working from home when possible, restricting capacity or closing restaurants, malls, theatres can we enforce social distancing and reduce the transmission.

-Public health experts suggest we need a combination of COVID protocol (masking, distancing and hand-washing), vaccination and restrictions to combat the pandemic.
+Public health experts suggest we need a combination of covid protocol (masking, distancing and handwashing), vaccination and restrictions to help combat the pandemic.